doubizhukk/2D-Pac-Man-Game/README.md

 ## Overview
 A desktop version of the Pacman game.
 Coded using JAVA.

-During the game, the player could manupulate the movement of Pacman by pressing arrow keys.
+* In this game, the player is able to manupulate the movement of Pacman by pressing arrow keys.
-There are four ghosts trace, follow and attack Pacman.
+* There are four ghosts to trace, follow and attack Pacman.
-Pacman's goal is to collect all the randomly distributed food, while avoiding ghosts coming from different directions.
+* Pacman's goal is to collect all the randomly distributed food, while avoiding ghosts coming from different directions.
-If Pacman is attached by the ghost, game over.
+* The game would be over whenever the Pacman is attached by a ghost.
 ## How to play
 1. Download jar file.
 2. Ensure that you have IntelliJ installed and open file.